danfuzz/one-true-awk/README.md

 The `versions/` directory has each version in a separate subdirectory.
-The `latest/` directory has a full (as can be made) git history of all the versions, with tip-of-tree being the latest version. `git blame` will provide useful output on files in `latest`.
+The `latest/` directory has a full (as can be made) git history of all the versions, with tip-of-tree being the latest version. `git blame` will provide useful output on files in `latest/`.

-If you have access to a version of the code not represented in this repo, then please send mail to me at <danfuzz@milk.com>, or just submit a pull request!
+If you have access to a version of the code not represented in this repo, then please send mail to me, or just submit a pull request.

-Cheers,
+Cheers!

 -dan<br>
+<danfuzz@milk.com><br>
 <http://milk.com/>